qwertie/loyc.net/loyc-trees/index.md

 result = (@[#trivia_MLComment(" in the middle ")] Func());
 ~~~

-If you manually insert a `#trivia_` attribute in your source code, it may disappear or change form when the code is printed out (it affects the output in some special way if the printer understands it, as with comments.)
+If you manually insert a trivia attribute in your source code, it may disappear or change form when the code is printed out (it affects the output in some special way if the printer understands it, as with comments.)

+The C# implementation of Loyc trees has a concept of "node style", an 8-bit number that represents something stylistic and non-semantic about the source code.
+For example, `0xC` and `12` are the same integer in two different styles.
+It is semantically the same—the compiler always produces the same program regardless of which form you choose.
+But it's a striking visual difference that should be preserved during conversion between languages.
+In my implementation, this difference is preserved in a node's `NodeStyle` property, using the bit flag `NodeStyle.HexLiteral`.

+Style bits do a great job saving memory, but they are an unnecessary flourish, and in the future I'm strongly inclined to drop them and use the [flyweight pattern](https://en.wikipedia.org/wiki/Flyweight_pattern) instead, representing these styles as trivia attributes in shared sublists.

 Mappings between Loyc trees and programming languages
 -----------------------------------------------------